As an actuary, you’ll work with uncertainty. We're the UK's largest Actuarial practice, with jobs in six locations across the country.

 Your advice could cover solvency, reserving, economic capital, risk management, mergers and acquisitions, company restructuring and de-risking, financial modelling, underwriting, new legislation, the viability of new products and the effi ciency of claims or reporting processes.

-In People and Organisation you’ll work in either our two teams.
+In People and Organisation you’ll work in one of our three teams.

 In Pensions, you’ll work with a wide variety of companies, from large multinationals to private listed businesses.
 Using our market-leading pensions analytics tool, you’ll be part of the team advising them on how to best achieve their objectives in relation to their pension or benefit schemes.